-Late last week, Netflix announced that it would be working again with Shondaland to create a prequel to the highly-successful franchise; focusing on the origins and love life of Queen Charlotte.
+Back in March last year Netflix announced that it would be working again with Shondaland to create a prequel to the highly-successful franchise; focusing on the origins and love life of Queen Charlotte.
+We finally have a release date, and it's coming sooner than you think on May 4th.
 The portrayal of the famous monarch, played by Golda Rosheuvel, is one of the few accurately historical inclusions in the series – alongside King George III and Prince Frederick of Prussia.

 View this post on Instagram